👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 • Detects complex bias: Identifies unfairly treated groups characterized by mixture of features, detects intersectional bias;

-• Model-agnostic: Works for all binary classification algorithms and AI systems;
+• Model-agnostic: Works for all algorithms and AI systems;

 • Open-source and not-for-profit: User friendly and free to use for the entire AI auditing community.